 Early childhood is the period of moral realism, according to Piaget, when behavior is evaluated in terms of objective conditions.
 There must always be a material basis for judgment since that is all the child is capable of comprehending at this age.
 His intellectual development is such that he can only grasp data available to the senses.
 With age and experience comes moral maturity.
 Now the child takes not only the observable into account.
 He begins to consider not only how much damage was done in each case but more importantly, what happened and why.
 He begins to realize that forces are at work which bring about these objective conditions, forces which may not be perceptible to the senses.
 He acknowledges their importance by taking them into account in passing judgment.
 He becomes cognizant of the fact that the objective situation may be deceptive, that in fact, these psychic forces must be given greater importance in his evaluations.
-However, studies have shown that emphasis on motives does not necessarily develop with age but may be affected by other variables such as parental discipline, the presence of appropriate social models, etc. (Kohn, 1959a, 1959b; Bandura and MacDonald, 1963).
+However, studies have shown that emphasis on motives does not necessarily develop with age but may be affected by other variables such as parental discipline, the presence of appropriate social models, etc. (Kohn, 1959).

-The results of the study indicate that children 'across age, sex, and socio-economic status use motives rather than objective conditions as their basis for judgment.
+The results of the study indicate that children across age, sex, and socioeconomic status use motives rather than objective conditions as their basis for judgment.
 Thus, Piaget's finding and the prediction that younger children will focus on the concrete results of an action were not verified.
-The prediction of no sex difference was at verified while the prediction that children from the: lower socio-economic level would focus on 3. the concrete results, of an action while children. from the higher level would emphasize motives was not verified.
-In fact, results indicated a trend towards the opposite, with regard to the socio-economic and age variables.
-More children from the upper levels in age and socio-economic status opted to punish both principal characters for giving the man the wrong street direction.
-It did not matter what the child's motives were - whether to deceive or to give well-meaning help - what mattered was that another person had been inconvenienced.
-The direction of ata tention has shifted from the individual to or others where A mapping to an increase consulation
+The prediction of no sex difference was verified while the prediction that children from the lower socioeconomic level would focus on the concrete results of an action while children from the higher level would emphasize motives was not verified.
+In fact, results, indicated a trend towards the opposite, with regard to the socioeconomic and age variables.
+More children from the upper levels in age and socioeconomic status opted to punish both principal characters for giving them the man the wrong street direction.
+It did not matter what the child's motives were-whether to deceive or to give well-meaning help-what mattered was that another person had been inconvenienced.
+The direction of attention has shifted from the individual to others.

 Maturity supposedly involves a moving away from the self to others.
-We are said to be mature when we begin to recognize the existence of others; when our vocabulary expands to include "you" and "they" to our previous "I" and "me".
-From the infant's previously egocentric nature develops: the older child's' concern for others.
+We are said to be mature when we begin to recognize the existence of others; when our vocabulary expands to include "you" and "they" to our previous "I" and "me."
+From the infant's previously egocentric nature develops the older child's concern for others.
 So the older child's emphasis on the consequences of a behavior may be explained in terms of his more socialized nature.
 There is a greater realization of his relations with others in society, a greater acceptance of his responsibility towards the members of a group.